Our SEND Information Report

 - It also means that we will work really hard with young people with SEND to put in place extra provisions to ensure the best possible outcomes for them, and to remove any barriers to learning that they may be facing.
 These may include barriers related to the child themselves, and also those in the learning environment.

 8. HOW HAVE WE ADAPTED THE CURRICULUM AND THE LEARNING ENVIRONMENT OF CHILDREN AND YOUNG PEOPLE WITH SEND?

 - The curriculum is very broad at our school and as such there is something available for all students to follow.
 There is a great deal of choice in our curriculum, this way those with SEND can have a very bespoke, personalised timetable that meets their needs.

 - We offer a range of GCSE courses, Entry Level Qualifications, BTECs and other vocational pathways.
-We also offer ASDAN qualifications such as COPE for those for whom that is appropriate.

 - The site is fully accessible and meets all the requirements of the Equalities Act 2010.